Share this articleFeatured in This Article

 As part of the study, the team of researchers, led by Rick Sweitzer, a biologist with the Great Basin Institute and a member of The Wildlife Society, monitored 232 radio-collared fishers at two sites in the Sierra National Forest for seven years and identified the cause of death for 93 of 121 fisher carcasses recovered in that span.

 Seventy-four of the deaths were due to predation, while the remaining deaths were attributed to a combination of disease, starvation and human-linked factors.
 Female fishers had a slightly higher annual survival rate than males, at 0.72.

 “The only way to achieve a positive population growth is to reduce predation by at least 25 to 50 percent,” Sweitzer said.
-“If we [reduce the other, lower mortality risks] then perhaps we could still achieve a positive growth trajectory without such a dramatic reduction of predation.”
+“If we then perhaps we could still achieve a positive growth trajectory without such a dramatic reduction of predation.”

 Even as researchers continue to examine what habitat conditions make fishers more vulnerable to predators, Sweitzer and his team stress on the value of restricting habitat disturbance near fisher dens.